Epoxy vs Borate Wood Rot Repair: Which Method Is Right for Your Project?

 The Two Main Approaches to Wood Rot Repair

-When wood rot is caught early enough, professional repair can restore structural integrity at 60-80% less than full replacement.
-The two primary methods are epoxy consolidation (which rebuilds damaged wood) and borate treatment (which kills fungi and prevents future rot).
-Most professional repairs use both methods together for the best results.
+Catch wood rot early and professional repair can restore structural integrity at 60-80% less than full replacement.
+Two methods do the work: epoxy consolidation rebuilds the damaged wood itself; borate treatment kills the fungi and keeps it from coming back.
+Most professional repairs use both, in sequence.

-Not sure which specialist uses these techniques in your area?
-The Wood Rot Experts network connects St. Louis homeowners with repair-first specialists who apply the right method for each situation.
+Not sure which specialist covers these techniques in your area?
+The Wood Rot Experts network connects St. Louis homeowners with repair-first specialists who apply the right method for the situation in front of them.

 Epoxy Consolidation: Rebuilding Damaged Wood

-Epoxy consolidation is the primary structural repair method.
-It works by saturating damaged wood fibers with a liquid consolidant that hardens and bonds with the remaining sound wood.
-Once cured, the repair is often stronger than the original wood.
+Epoxy consolidation is the primary structural fix.
+A liquid consolidant saturates the damaged fibers, hardens, and bonds with the sound wood around it.
+Cured properly, the repair often ends up stronger than the original wood.

 How Epoxy Repair Works